 She meets Thomas, a fellow Sociologist at a conference out of town, starts an affair with him, and leaves the marriage.
 She ends up raising Thomas’s daughter with him while she remains childless in a different life.

 Another outcome is that no matter what decision they come to, in the end, their marriage and their love for one another are strong enough and they survive anything.

 I hope you’re not too confused because in the book Donna Freitas does transit from all of those scenarios fluently and she makes it easy to follow.
 And it brought so many emotions to the surface that I have experienced from time to time.

 As a woman and a mother myself, I can understand the pressure and struggles an accomplished, healthy woman must face if she makes the unpopular, and often seen as unnatural decision, to opt out of motherhood.

 I personally respect anyone’s decision because, at the end of the day, our bodies and our lives are our own, and nobody should have the right to have an opinion on that.
 Whether you choose to have a baby or not, that does not diminish your right to decide for yourself the path you want in life and does not make you less of a human.

 The book did raise so many questions.
-No matter what we do, what decisions we make in life women always bear the grunt of the final decision.
-At times it creates a lot of conflict, at other times it brings you closer to those we love the most.
+No matter what we do, or what decisions we make in life women always bear the grunt of the final decision.
+At times it creates a lot of conflicts, at other times it brings you closer to those you love the most.

 Can couples survive if they do not have children to glue them together?
 What keeps some from going their separate ways?
 Those are just some of the questions that arose while I was reading this book, and although a work of fiction, it really did resonate with me.